Miguel22247/simple_shell/README.md

    Write a README
    Write a man for your shell.
    You should have an AUTHORS file at the root of your repository, listing all individuals having contributed content to the repository.
-Format, see Docker
+Format, see [Docker](https://intranet.hbtn.io/rltoken/xvzr_eas4Z83gL3Fp0slag)

 # Authors

-[Jorge Tuset](https://github.com/jtusetgraniello) and [Miguel Pacheco](https://github.com/Miguel22247) | Cohort 14 | Holberton School
+[Clara Berriel](https://github.com/jtusetgraniello), [Pichu Otegui](https://github.com/pichu185) and [Miguel Pacheco](https://github.com/Miguel22247) | Cohort 14 | Holberton School

 # Copyright